MovGP0/Obsidian_Notes/dotNET/Metaprogramming/CodeDOM/CodeDOM.md

 See [[CodeDOM Code Graph Objects]] for a list of Code Graph object.

+## Important Note

+The `CodeDOM` API is obsolete and only supports old versions of C#/VB.
+When current version is required, consider using the [[Roslyn]] API instead.

 ## LINQ Expression Tree vs. CodeDOM code graph

 The CodeDOM code graph is a representation of .NET code and differs from the LINQ [[Expression Trees]].